-I have never allowed someone to interview me for days or months on end.
+I have never in my life allowed someone to interview me for days or months on end.

-Never have I ever allowed someone to be in such close proximity of my family and me.
+Never have I ever allowed someone to be in such close proximity of me and my family.

 But I guess that’s why they say “never say never.”

-Last night told me all I needed to know about how this whole thing will go.
+Last night told me all I needed to know about how this whole thing is going to go.

 I’ve never thought of doing anything like this for myself or anyone else.
-But this has undoubtedly come right on time.
+But this has surely come right on time.

-I sat on a stool in my studio as Bashir’s cameramen and my own made sure all the lights, microphones, and everything else was in place.
+I sat on a stool in my studio as Bashir’s cameramen and my own made sure all the lights, microphones and everything else were in place.

 Paintings I’ve had made in the past sat behind my equipment, making for a beautiful backdrop for the material we’d be capturing today.